Mumsfilibaba/Mumsfilibaba/README.md

 I like to explore the different graphics APIs out there (DirectX, Vulkan, and OpenGL).
 Therefore, I have created several projects to abstract the graphics APIs to make it easier to do graphics programming, which is where my main focus is.
 I love learning and read about new rendering techniques and try to implement them.
 Some rendering techniques I have played around with is:
+* Tiled-Deferred Rendering (Tiled Light-Culling)
 * Physically Based Rendering with Image-Based Lightning
+* Fast Approximate Anti-Aliasing (FXAA)
-* FXAA
+* Temporal Anti-Aliasing (TAA)
 * Shadow Mapping ("Normal" and Variance Shadow Mapping)
-* SSAO
+* Screen-Space Ambient Occlusion (SSAO)
 * Parallax Mapping
 * Tessellation
-* RayTracing
+* Ray Tracing

 If you are curious, I suggest you check out the following repositories:
 * [__Current Personal Engine__](https://github.com/Mumsfilibaba/DXR-Project): This is a hobby engine where the focus is on abstracting D3D12.
 First started as a project for testing DirectX RayTracing (DXR) but has evolved into another hobby engine.
-Here I have implemented RayTraced Mirror reflections using DXR, but also variance shadow mapping and FXAA.
+In this engine I experiment with even more graphic techniques.
+SOme examples
 * [__Another hobby engine__](https://github.com/Mumsfilibaba/Lambda) (Not currently in progress): A hobby engine built for Windows and macOS.
 It has not a significant focus on rendering techniques.
 Instead, its focus is on abstracting D3D12 and Vulkan into a common API, based a lot on D3D11 and making Vulkan work similarly.
 The best example is the immediate device context implemented in the Vulkan backend.
 Other features include a memory allocator for Vulkan device memory and dynamic uniform buffers when mapping memory to the CPU.
-* [__Yet another hobby engine__](https://github.com/Mumsfilibaba/RayEngine) (Not currently in progress): Here, I tried to build an engine with support for D3D11, OpenGL, D3D12, and Vulkan.
+* [__Yet another hobby engine__](https://github.com/Mumsfilibaba/RayEngine) (Not currently in progress): An engine with support for D3D11, OpenGL, D3D12, and Vulkan.
 At the same time, it has support for Linux, Windows, and macOS.
 Also looked into an Android version.

 I also like to know how things work, mainly C++, which is why I have written both my containers and math-library, mostly as a fun learning experience.